-The extracapsular repair is an old technique but it can work and it is the least invasive surgical technique to date.
+Extracapsular repair is an old technique, but it can work, and it is the least invasive surgical technique to date.

 Thank you, Luanne, for sharing Sandy’s story.

-Sandy’s conservative management for her ACL injury had to be abandoned.
-While the brace was helping with her knee, it was causing problems with her ankle.
-The decision has been made and Sandy had her extracapsular surgery on Thursday.
+Sandy’s conservative management of her ACL injury had to be abandoned.
+While the brace was helping with Sandy’s knee, it was causing problems with her ankle.
+The decision has been made, and Sandy had her extracapsular surgery.

-Despite Luanne’s worries, the surgery went well and Sandy is now at home recovering.
-Sadly, it was discovered that Sandy’s meniscus suffered substantial damage and a large portion had to be removed.
-This damage didn’t seem apparent back in December and it is possible that the meniscus got damaged since.
+Despite Luanne’s worries, the surgery went well, and Sandy was recovering.
+Sadly, it turned out that Sandy’s meniscus suffered substantial damage and a large portion had to be removed.
+It didn’t seem apparent at the time of the injury, and it was possible that the meniscus got damaged since.

 A note on the extracapsular repair

-It is very likely that if your dog injured his ACL you will be presented with TPLO (or TTA in some cases) as the only viable options, particularly for a large breed dog.
+It is very likely that if your dog injured his ACL, you will be presented with TPLO (or TTA in some cases) as the only viable option, particularly for a large breed dog.
 If you do some online research, the information you’ll find will only confirm that.

-Extracapsular repair is an older type of ACL surgery and it is now often presented as inferior.
-We opted for this type of surgery for our Jasmine because it is the least invasive and because we believed that it has a good chance to be successful.
-We are now over a year post-surgery and Jasmine’s legs have full function and are as good as new.
+Extracapsular repair is an older type of ACL surgery, and it is now often presented as inferior.
+We opted for this type of surgery for our Jasmine because it is the least invasive and because we believed it has an excellent chance of succeeding.
+We are over a year post-surgery, and Jasmine’s legs have full function and are as good as new.

 Extracapsular repair TPLO comparison